 So why does data need its own operating system, and what exactly does it do?
-It's all about the on-going evolution in the way data is stored and deployed.
-With data centre networks pushing their boundaries closer and closer to end users and more and more sensitive data moving across these networks more frequently, the need to maintain the integrity of that data is paramount.
+It’s all about the ongoing evolution in the way data is stored and deployed.
+With data center networks pushing their boundaries closer and closer to end users and more and more sensitive data moving across these networks more frequently, the need to maintain the integrity of that data is paramount.

 What is blockchain?
 As opposed to a single centralized location, blockchain is a distributed database that is transaction-based.
 For use in both public and private applications, the blockchain expands with a new “block” each time a new transfer of data occurs.
 Because of this structure, blockchains offer no single point of failure or hackable entrance, creating a higher level of security.